MiguelEXE/DynamicDesc/README.md

 ## Installing
 Simply place the output jar from the step above in your server's `config/mods` directory and restart the server.

-List your currently installed plugins/mods by running the `mods` command.